hornbya/RockPie/README.md

 Native image processing and 'cleanup' options are added and segmentation by greyscale path improved.
 - NLMD-processed images now persist through all thresholding steps
 - Remove Outliers option added to manual editing function (along with image editing hint message)
-- Disconnect Particles function fixed.
+- Disconnect Particles function and Shape filter binary-switching bugs fixed.
-- Target image now saving with binary corrected
 - Brightness and contrast option replaced with Window/Level and instruction message added
-- Bandpass filter is now initially a cehckbox option (same 'preview first' sequence applies if selected)
+- Bandpass filter is now initially a checkbox option (same 'preview first' sequence applies if selected)

 The macro has tested using Windows 10, but there should be no compatibility issues with recent versions of Windows or Mac OSs.
 Most image formats are accepted by ImageJ.
 The macro is designed for use with greyscale images.
 A range of SEM-SE and BSE images have been tested, but the macro should cope with color images converted to 8-bit greyscale if there is enough contrast between components.